-The Applicant is requesting a revised waiver of the off-street vehicle parking requirement for the community center.
-Originally the Applicant requested a parking waiver approved by the Planning Board on February 23, 2021.
+The Applicant is requesting a revised waiver pursuant to Section 59.6.2.10, of the off-street vehicle parking requirement for the community center.
+Originally the Applicant requested a parking waiver for five (5) spaces, which was approved by the Planning Board as part of the Preliminary Plan on February 23, 2021.
 However, the Applicant is now requesting to increase the community center slightly from 2,200 square feet to 2,516 square feet.
-Pursuant to Sect.
-59.6.2.4.B the number of parking spaces required for the 2,516 square foot community center is six (6).
-The Applicant is requesting the Planning Board waive the required off-street parking required for the additional parking spaces required in order to reduce the addition of impervious surface.
-In lieu of accommodating these as off-street spaces, the Applicant is providing adequate adjacent on-street parking along Street D, which includes fourteen (14) spaces.
-This is an adequate replacement for the use and will accommodate all parking needs.
+Pursuant to Section 59.6.2.4.B the number of parking spaces required for the

+2,516-square foot community center is six (6).
+The Applicant is requesting the Planning Board waive the required off-street parking for the additional parking spaces in order to reduce the addition of impervious surface.
+In lieu of providing these six (6) off-street spaces, the Applicant is providing adequate adjacent on-street parking along Street D, which includes fourteen (14) spaces.
+This is an adequate replacement for the use and will accommodate all parking needs in a safe and efficient manner.
 Additionally, it is expected and desired that residents will walk to and from the community center as all units fall within a 10-minute walk, with the vast majority within a 5-minute walk.
+Therefore, this Parking Waiver is granted as part of this Application.